DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-2-ect-related-early-career-framework-strands.md

 1.5 A culture of mutual trust and respect supports effective relationships.

-1.6 High-quality teaching has a long-term positive effect on pupils’ life chances, particularly for children from disadvantaged backgrounds.
+1.6 High-quality teaching has a long-term positive effect on pupils' life chances, particularly for children from disadvantaged backgrounds.

 _1d.
 Seeking opportunities to engage parents and carers in the education of their children (e.g. proactively highlighting successes)._